dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 ## Discover components from additional assemblies

-Additional assemblies must be identified to the Blazor framework to discover routable Razor components in referenced projects.
+Additional assemblies must be disclosed to the Blazor framework to discover routable Razor components in referenced projects.
 For more information, see <xref:blazor/fundamentals/routing#route-to-components-from-multiple-assemblies>.

 ## Closure of circuits when there are no remaining Interactive Server components